manjudna/XbimSamples/README.md

 Areas to Refactor:

-Create service class, and its interface
+1.Create service class, and its interface
-Create repo class, and its interface
+2.Create repo class, and its interface
-Write unit tests
+3.Write unit tests
-Add more logging
+4.Add more logging
-Wireup DI in startup class
+5.Wireup DI in startup class
-Add Authentication
+6.Add Authentication